How would you like to transform random boxes of "photo chaos" into an organized family archive that's sheltered from the ravages of time?

 Er, no. It's just that everyone feels this way.
 Unless they have a plan, a map of where they're going, a guide plus access to earlier students questions plus my answers.
 Which is precisely what I'm offering you.

-Get the e-course for a fraction of the price of the live class!
+for a fraction of the price of the live class.

 P.S.
-I want you to think of all your pre-digital photographs as what we archivists call a "closed collection" -- meaning it isn't being added to anymore.
+I want you to think of all your pre-digital photographs as what we archivists call a "closed collection" --> meaning it isn't being added to anymore.
 Organize it once and you are done.
-Listen, if you're an empty nester who also happens to be retired, you could use the method I teach you to get it done... forever.
+Listen, if you're an empty-nester who also happens to be retired, you could use the method I teach you to get it done once and for all, a.k.a forever.